jimhigson/oboe.js/writing/main/3_Background.md

 frame-rates are important.
 Single threaded so js holds up rendering.
 Important to return control to the browser quickly.
-However, once execution of each js frame of execution is no more than the monitor refresh rate, further optimisation brings zero benefit.
+However, once execution of each js frame of execution is no more than the monitor refresh rate, further optimisation is without practical benefit.
 Hence, writing extremely optimised Javascript, especially focusing on micro-optimisations that hurt code readability is a bit silly.